 And if you look closely, you’ll see pop and jazz singer Tommy Adderley in front of the camera as a harmonica-blowing swagman in another Winners and Losers short based on John A Lee’s Shining With The Shiner.

 Goodbye Pork Pie

-Bruno Lawrence was back as the mysterious Mulvaney, a shadowy back street con who stripped cars and lead actor Shirl (Clare Oberman) and moved pot from a storied Wellington garage in one of New Zealand’s most popular feature films, Geoff Murphy’s Goodbye Pork Pie, released in late 1980.
+Bruno Lawrence was back as the mysterious Mulvaney, a shadowy back street con who stripped cars and lead actor Shirl (Claire Oberman) and moved pot from a storied Wellington garage in one of New Zealand’s most popular feature films, Geoff Murphy’s Goodbye Pork Pie, released in late 1980.
 Lawrence also drummed on the John Charles section of the soundtrack of the successful road movie.

 BLERTA regular Tony Barry joined him as a central character in the film, while fellow alumnus Ian Watkin drove a second yellow Mini in the movie; a straight world parallel to the main trio’s skate through New Zealand.